-The independent workforce is an increasingly essential part of the talent ecosystem for many organizations.
-In order to realize cost savings from this valuable pool of talent, businesses need to evaluate their workforce strategies to ensure they are doing everything they can to accommodate these workers.
+Many organizations today recognize that the independent workforce is an increasingly essential part of their talent ecosystems.
+But order to realize cost savings from this valuable pool of talent, businesses need to evaluate their workforce strategies to ensure they are doing everything they can to accommodate these workers.

 By becoming aware of the direct and indirect costs associated with various engagement methods, enterprises can develop smarter strategies for their independent workforce and realize a distinct competitive advantage among their peers.